 His accomplishments are many and varied.
 His very first instruments were the recorder and viola, which he was obliged to take in school.
 Although they fell by the wayside fairly sharpish thereafter they carved the track to, and facilitated later musical exploits.
 Dan started his bagpipe training as a competition piper and played with both the MacAlister (sic.)
 College pipe band, studying under Andrew Hoag, and the City of Dunedin (New Zealand) pipe band, studying under Airdrie Stewart.
 Following his return to the northern hemisphere Dan took occasional lessons with Dougie Pincock and Ailean Domhnullach Mac a’ Whaler.
 More recently, he has taken tuition with Donald F. Lindsay.

 During his years in Dunedin Dan began intermittently playing with several local pub and ceilidh bands and eventually weaselled his way into the band Blackthorn, of which he was a member for several years.
 Whilst working on his graduate degree he was involved in the formation of the Scottish Power-Trad band, Cantrip (formerly known to MI5 as the Edinburgh Four), to which he retains his membership twenty some years on.
-Since Cantrip’s inception he has also worked, peripherally, with groups such as Salsa Celtica, Doolin and the Vermont, “Celtic” rock-folkers, Prydein.
+Since Cantrip’s inception he has also worked, peripherally, with groups such as Salsa Celtica, Doolin and the Vermont based, “Celtic” rock-folkers, Prydein.
 In more recent years he has been a part of Pipers’ Den, with Hazen Metro and Tristan Henderson; Anxty, with Eric McDonald (sic.) and If You Must Know, with Rachel Clementé.
 Back in the days before social gatherings became potentially lethal biohazards, Dan devoted a fair amount of his energy and limited concentration to playing for Scottish Country Dancing with Parcel of Rogues, whose constituents include Sue Petrov and Calum Pasqua, as well as himself.

 These days, when not performing, practicing or teaching Dan whiles away his time in the forests of southern Vermont working as a carpenter and general maker and repairist of things.